PearlisSad/CodeInstitute-Individual-Formative-Project/README.md

 ## Python Data Analysis/Visualisation Modules
  - **Numpy**:
-Allows for powerful numerical computing in Python
  - **pandas**:
-Library used for data manipulation and data analysis
  - **matplotlib**:
-Used for Data Visualisation
  - **plotly**:
-Interactive environment for writing and running code
  - **seaborn**:
-Interactive environment for writing and running code

 ## User Story
 A friend who has is interested in opening a Bike Store as